fosslight/hub-guide-en/tips/1_common/5_warning_message/README.md

           <td>-</td>
           <td>
             <ul>
-              <li>You should add the value written in Binary Name column and License text to NOTICE.html.</li>
+              <li>You should add the used Binary Name and its License text for that Binary to the NOTICE.html file.</li>
             </ul>
           </td>
         </tr>